 According to a source, with the announcement yesterday of its new “Edge Wave” logo, it feels as if the Edge juggernaut is now well and truly powered up and ready to make 2020 the year of the “our Chromium browser is better than yours”.

-Microsoft also introduced a new refreshed logo for the Edge Chromium, which will represent the entirely new offering.
+Microsoft also introduced a new refreshed logo for the Edge Chromium, which will represent an entirely new offering.

 Although, when Microsoft first came with the feedback survey from Linux users, they were not welcoming this concept because they already have chromium.
 Moreover, after Microsoft announced the launch of Microsoft Edge for Linux, users are looking forward to this all-new Edge.